Edit this wiki page Follow

 NameBase DamageParamBonusReqParamDurabilityWeightMisc

-Winged Spear86/0/0/0E/C/-/-13/15/0/01404.5Found at Firelink Shrine
+Winged Spear86/0/0/0E/C/-/-13/15/0/01404.5Found at Firelink Shrine, on the way to the Catacombs.

-Pike86/0/0/0D/C/-/-24/10/0/018010.0Sold by Andre of Astora
+Pike86/0/0/0D/C/-/-24/10/0/018010.0Sold by Andre of Astora (2,000 souls).

-Silver Knight Spear155/0/0/0E/C/-/-16/22/0/03006.0Dropped by Anor Londo Silver Knights
+Silver Knight Spear155/0/0/0E/C/-/-16/22/0/03006.0Dropped by Anor Londo Silver Knights that wield them.

-Demon's Spear100/0/0/120C/C/-/-12/10/0/04004.0Sold by Shiva of the East
+Demon's Spear100/0/0/120C/C/-/-12/10/0/04004.0Sold by Shiva of the East (15,000 souls).

-Dropped by Anor Londo Bat Wing Demons
+Dropped by Anor Londo Bat Wing Demons.

-Deals physical and lightning damage
+Deals physical and lightning damage.
+Longest reach of any weapon.

-Channeler's Trident70/105/0/0E/C/B/-16/16/24/02406.0Very rare drop from Channelers
+Channeler's Trident70/105/0/0E/C/B/-16/16/24/02406.0Very rare drop from Channelers.

-Moonlight Butterfly Horn0/110/0/0-/-/B/-12/0/14/01604.0Ascended from +10 spear with the Soul of the Moonlight Butterfly
+Moonlight Butterfly Horn0/110/0/0-/-/B/-12/0/14/01604.0Ascended from +10 spear with the Soul of the Moonlight Butterfly by Giant Blacksmith.

-Only deals magical damage
+Only deals magic damage.

-Dragonslayer Spear90/0/0/60C/B/-/B24/24/0/030010.0Ascended from +10 spear with the Soul of Ornstein
+Dragonslayer Spear90/0/0/60C/B/-/B24/24/0/030010.0Ascended from +10 spear with the Soul of Ornstein by Giant Blacksmith.

-Can fire a lightning projectile
+Can fire a lightning projectile.

-Deals physical and lightning damage
+Deals physical and lightning damage.
+Lightning damage scales with Faith stat.

 Four-pronged Plow75/0/0/0/100D/C/-/-15/12/0/03005.5DLC only.
 Dropped by Treant Gardeners in the Royal Wood.